pooya-dani76/ML-Project992/README.md

 ## Training:
    For Training Model(s) we split 75% of `dataset/train/TrainDataFrame.csv` & remaining use for phase 1 validation (25%).

-## Methods reviewed & their results:
+## Reviewed methods & their results:
 ### 1. Adaptive Boosting:

    - Report Result: